Bold Blog

 I've been sitting on three seasons of conversations with designers, developers, and makers I genuinely admire.
 Pablo Stanley talking about the weird tension between art and product.
 Rasmus Andersson (the guy who designed Inter, the typeface you're probably reading right now) unpacking why he left Figma to build his own computing environment.
 Derek Sivers rethinking everything about what a career should look like.

-Twenty-seven episodes.
-Hundreds of hours of raw conversation.
 All living on YouTube, where they slowly sink into the algorithmic void.

 That bothered me.
 Not because the episodes weren't getting views (though, yeah, that too).
 It bothered me because there's real, specific knowledge buried inside these conversations, and there's no good way to get to it.
 You can't Google "what did Dann Petty say about staying independent as a designer" and get a timestamped answer.
 You'd have to rewatch a 40-minute episode and hope you find the right moment.
-Nobody does that.

 So I rebuilt the whole thing.
 The Yo!
 Podcast now lives at yo.fm, powered by Bold.
+(Full disclosure: I co-founded Bold with Marcel.
+This is the product we build.)

 What changed

-I should be honest: there are only about 27 episodes in there right now.
-It's not a thousand-video library.
-But even with a relatively small catalog, the difference between "go find it yourself" and "ask and get an answer with a timestamp" is night and day.
+Even with a relatively small catalog, the difference between "go find it yourself" and "ask and get an answer with a timestamp" is night and day.

 How it's built